 - Calm yourself and then talk to your child

-Use these simple techniques to reduce your anger towards your children.
-Talk to your children calmly to achieve the desired behaviour.
+Use these simple techniques to reduce your anger.
+And, talk to your child calmly to make him behave the way you desire.

-The author is a counselling psychologist who has specialised in child and adolescent psychology.
+Ms Prabha is a counselling psychologist with specialisation in child and adolescent psychology.